mike1shef/testersassessment-android/README.md

 ## Approach

 The app has no business logic.
 Everything it does is standard Android framework wiring — inflating a layout, showing a Snackbar, handling a menu item, surviving recreation.
-There is nothing to compute or transform, so there is no meaningful layer to cover with local JVM unit tests; a unit test here would only re-assert framework behaviour.
-I therefore concentrated on Espresso UI tests that verify the app's real, observable behaviour, and I kept the suite small and risk-based instead of chasing a coverage percentage.
+I focused on Espresso UI tests that verify the app's real, observable behaviour, and I kept the suite small and risk-based instead of chasing a coverage percentage.
 (The iOS app in the sibling repository does have real logic — currency formatting — so there I added XCTest unit tests as well.)